-A former sixth form student currently studying Criminology at University said: “I recently finished an assignment and I’m so glad that I studied sociology.
+A former sixth form student who studied Criminology at University contacted us in 2021 to say: “I recently finished an assignment and I’m so glad that I studied sociology.
 It has helped me massively during my first year.
-I’m learning about all the theories which I already knew because of the Crime and Deviance topic.
-I would definitely tell St Edward’s students that if they enjoy that unit then to study Criminology.
-It’s amazing and they will be very prepared already.
-I still miss the lessons a lot!”
+I’m learning about all the theories which I already knew because of the Crime and Deviance topic… I still miss those lessons a lot!”

-Four components will be studied over the two year A Level Course.
+Four distinct components will be studied over the two year course

 Component 1 – Education